Choisj91/python_basics/README.md

 # python_basics
 Practice basic concepts of python

-Learn basic grammar of python and know how to use
+Learn basic grammars of python and know how to use the logic

 Learn all the concepts of funcion, class, parameter etc...